percona/pmm-doc/docs/api/authentication.md

 ## Generate a service account and token

-PMM uses the Grafana service account tokens for authentication.
-A token is a generated random string that acts as an alternative to API passwords.
+PMM uses Grafana service account tokens for authentication.
+These tokens are randomly generated strings that serve as alternatives to API keys or basic authentication passwords.

 Here's how to generate a service account token: